Applies to Altium Designer versions: 20.0, 20.1 and 20.2

 Shift Step Size – enter a value to set the size of each step when the Shift key is held during auto-panning.
 This determines how fast the document pans when auto-panning is enabled and the Shift key is pressed.
 The smaller the value, the slower or finer the auto-panning movement.

 Selections – this field shows the current color used as the highlight color for selected items.
 When an object on a schematic sheet is selected, it will be highlighted using this color.
-Click the field to access the Choose Color dialog in which you can change the color as required.
+Click the field to access the Choose Color dialog, from where you can change the color as required.

 Special Strings with No Value - this field shows the current color used as the highlight color for special strings that have no assigned value.
 A special string that has no assigned value on a schematic sheet will be highlighted using this color.
 Click the field to access the Choose Color dialog, from where you can change the color as required.